 - Buyer, Jane Doe, is preoccupied with a brand new gourmet kitchen.
 It’s even nicer than it looks online.
 Your Buyer Agent’s job is to point out the potential downfalls of a property while you’re busy thinking about whether your sofa will fit in the living room.
 Maybe there are warning signs of structural deficiencies or overall neglect that can easily be overlooked.
 The seller’s agent is a mediator in the transaction, not your representative.
-Wouldn’t these issues be nice to know before you paid for a home inspector?
+Wouldn’t these issues be nice to know before you paid for a home inspection?

-Get Commitment: Relationships are about commitment and the one between you and your REALTOR® is no different.
+Relationships are about commitment and the one between you and your REALTOR® is no different.
 New homes for sale hit the real estate market daily.
 Once commitment is established, your representative will be in regular contact with sellers and other real estate agents to ensure you see all the newest listings right away, whether or not they're made public.
 Often, buyers can put in offers with little or no competition to help you walk away with an impressive deal on the property of your choice.
 Your REALTOR® will also save you valuable time by making sure you only see properties that meet your needs and investment preferences.

-Once you are under contract to purchase a home, your buyer's agent will help you locate a great inspector, attend property inspections, negotiate repairs with the seller, ensure any and all agreed-upon repair work is carried out, get estimates from trustworthy contractors, help you obtain financing from the best lenders, handle all the paperwork related to the sale and work directly with a broker to provide you with a seamless real estate service package.
+Once you are under contract to purchase a home, your buyer's agent will help you find a great inspector, attend property inspections, negotiate any repairs with the seller, ensure any and all agreed-upon work is carried out, get estimates from trustworthy contractors, handle all related paperwork related to the sale and work directly with your broker and lawyer/notary to provide you with a seamless real estate service package.

 If you're ready to start house hunting, you can search real estate listings now.
 You can also refer to our Buyers Guide for helpful advice.
 Contact us anytime to learn more about the home buying process.